MrZakos/Calculator-API/README.md

 ## 🚀 Process

-- Create API using swaggerhub with HaloAI feature and download as .NET Core 3/5 project
+- Created API using swaggerhub with HaloAI and download as .NET Core 3/5 project
-- Upgrade to .NET 9
+- Upgrade to .NET 9 (latest versions of libraries)
-- Add Aspire to allow for local orchestration with ease of use for Redis, Kafka, and Mockoon docker integration
+- Add Aspire to allow for local orchestration with ease of use for Redis, Kafka, and Mockoon docker integration, allow there are no connections strings in appsettings
-- Folder re structure
+- Solutions structure refactored to separate concerns
-- Add JWT authentication + TokenExpirationMiddleware
+- Set JWT authentication + TokenExpirationMiddleware
 - Refactor to use System.Text.Json
--
+- Used GitHub Copilot (Claude Sonnet 4) to refactor code, add tests and documentation (and whatever else it did)

 ## 📝 Configuration

-The application supports configuration through `appsettings.json`:
+The application supports configuration through `appsettings.json` (IO.Swagger):

 ```json
 {